KevinH48264/cs279-todo-node-mongodb/README.md

 How to run:

 0. Clone this repository in VS Code
 1. Add your mongoDB environment variables in a ".env" file in the root directory.
-Ex: export DB_CONNECT="<insert connection url>"
+Ex: DB_CONNECT="<insert connection url>"
 2. Run "source .env" in console
 3. Run "npm install"
 4. Run "npm start"